robert/robert.github.com/_posts/2018-08-13-how-to-build-a-tcp-proxy-4-tls-support.md

 * Your DNS spoofing script is pointing at google.com
 * Your smartphone has its DNS server set to be your laptop's IP address, like in [part 2](/2018/08/13/how-to-build-a-tcp-proxy-2-dns-spoofing)
-* Your TCP proxy script is pointing at `www.google.com` (the `www` is important to make sure the TLS certificate has the right domain)
+* Your TCP proxy script is pointing at `www.google.com` (the `www` is important to make sure the TLS certificate has the right hostname)
 * Your TCP proxy script is set to listen and send on port 443

 Then start the DNS spoofing script, start the TCP proxy script, and visit google.com on your phone.
 You should see the unencrypted plaintext of your HTTP request and response appear in the logs of your proxy!